Windward Mortgage Inc

 Applying for Mortgage First

-Securing your mortgage before SBA financing keeps DTI lower.
-Without business debt, you qualify for higher mortgage amounts.
-Your credit report shows fewer recent inquiries initially.
-Once you close on your home, pursue business financing.
-This separates the two processes completely and cleanly.
+Securing your mortgage before applying for SBA financing can help keep your debt-to-income ratio (DTI) lower.
+Without the burden of business debt, you can qualify for a higher mortgage loan amount.
+This also keeps your credit report cleaner, showing fewer recent inquiries initially.
+Once your mortgage is finalized, you can then pursue business financing, effectively separating the two processes for a smoother experience.

 Simultaneous Applications

-Applying for both loans simultaneously is generally not recommended.
-Each lender sees the pending application on your credit.
-This increases perceived risk for both lenders involved significantly.
-Your DTI calculation becomes uncertain and complicated during review.
-Underwriters struggle to assess your true financial capacity accurately.
+Applying for both an SBA loan and a mortgage simultaneously is generally not recommended.
+When you apply for both, each lender can see the other pending application on your credit report, significantly increasing the perceived risk for both parties.
+Your DTI calculation becomes uncertain, making it harder for underwriters to assess your true financial capacity accurately.

 Lender Requirements and Expectations